 "Aloft" is featured on the June-2020 cover of The Journal of Raptor Research, a quarterly journal dedicated to the scientific study of birds of prey and I'd like to extend my thanks to the fine people at JRR for reaching out to me in request of using my image on their current cover.

-A Red-tailed Hawk study from my sketchbook.
+Study taken from my sketchbook.

 6"x8" acrylic on panel